mojotrollz/js-wowemu-auth/README.md

-# wowemu-auth
+# js-wowemu-auth
-SRP implementation for WoW Server authentification in Typescript
+SRP implementation for WoW Server authentication in Typescript